Sisters of Saint Paul of Chartres

 The Congregation of the Sisters of St. Paul of Chartres (SPC) is a Roman Catholic religious apostolic missionary congregation of pontifical right for teaching, nursing, visiting the poor and taking care of orphans, the old and infirm, and the mentally ill.
-It was founded in Levesville-la-Chenard, France in 1696.
+It was founded in Levesville-la-Chenard, France, in 1696.

 The interior spirit is a love of sacrifice and labor for the spiritual and temporal good of others.
-The Postulancy lasts from six months to one year, the novitiate two years, after which the sisters take vows annually for three to seven years, and then perpetual simple vows.
+The postulancy lasts from six months to one year, the novitiate two years, after which the sisters take vows annually for three to seven years, and then perpetual simple vows.

 History

-In 1696, the congregation was founded by Father Louis Chauvet, the parish priest of Levesville-la-Chenard, a little French village and Marie-Anne de Tilly, a young women from a noble family.
+In 1696, the congregation was founded by Louis Chauvet, the parish priest of Levesville-la-Chenard, a little French village, and Marie-Anne de Tilly, a young woman from a noble family.
 Chauvet enlisted three volunteers.
-Their first house belonged to Father Chauvet.
+Their first house belonged to Chauvet.